Distinctness of two pseudo-Anosov maps: Background

 \subsection{Pseudo-Anosov maps as affine diffeomorphisms on translation surfaces}

+The main case of the Dehn-Bers-Thurston classification of surface homeomorphisms is that of {\em pseudo-Anosov} maps, see \cite{Hteich2} and \cite{Lanneau} for much of the following.
 Suppose that $S$ is an orientable closed real surface of genus $g\ge 2$.
 A homeomorphism $f : S \to S$ is called {\em pseudo-Anosov} if there exists a pair of invariant transverse measured (singular) foliations $(\mathcal F^u, \mu^u), (\mathcal F^s, \mu^s)$ and a real number $\lambda>1$ such that $f$ multiplies the transverse measure $\mu^u$ (resp. $ \mu^s$) by $\lambda$ (resp. $\lambda^{-1}$).
-The real number $\lambda$ is called the {\em stretch factor} of the {\em pseudo-Anosov homeomorphism} $f$.
+The real number $\lambda$, which Thurston \cite{ThurstonPA} showed is always an algebraic integer, is called the {\em stretch factor} of the {\em pseudo-Anosov homeomorphism} $f$.
 One can extend this definition to the case with boundary, see Boyland's \cite{Boyland2} discussion of `standard models', where now the restriction is that the Euler characteristic of $S$ be negative.

 A pseudo-Anosov homeomorphism $f$ is called {\em orientable} if $\mathcal F^u$ or $\mathcal F^s$ is orientable --- that is, leaves can be consistently oriented.
 (It is well known that if either of these foliations is orientable then so is the other.)
 As \cite{LT} recall (see their Theorem 2.4), a pseudo-Anosov homeomorphism $f$ is orientable if and only if its stretch factor is an eigenvalue of the standard induced action on first homology $f_*: H_1(X, \mathbb Z) \to H_1(X, \mathbb Z)$.